APPLY TO MESSIAH

 Goals

-The goal of this collection development policy is to guide the Messiah University Library in its efforts to build and maintain a collection of resources that reflects the philosophy and educational mission of the parent institution.
+The goal of this collection development policy is to guide Murray Library in its efforts to build and maintain a collection of resources that reflects the philosophy and educational mission of the University by supporting curricular needs of all programs currently offered.
 This policy is necessary to insure systematic and balanced collection growth.
 This document recognizes that adequate provision of library resources and services involves both local ownership and access to online and remote resources.
-Involvement in resource sharing through consortia, networks, interlibrary loan, and other document delivery services fall under the rubric of collection development, and funding for such endeavors must be recognizable as an important and necessary component of the library.
+Involvement in resource sharing through consortia, networks, interlibrary loan, and other document delivery services is recognized and funded as part of collection development.

-Murray Library works to be at the heart of the educational enterprise at Messiah University.
 The purpose of Murray Library is, first, to participate creatively and responsibly in the larger enterprise of librarianship to select, acquire, catalog, preserve, circulate, provide access to, instruct in the use of, and selectively deaccession that portion of the accumulated knowledge of humankind appropriate to our institution and within the constraints of our financial resources.
-Second, we exist to share significantly in meeting Messiah University's Undergraduate Learning Objecives by providing appropriate collections, services, and instruction, and by maintaining a facility and environment conducive to learning.
-We also endeavor to meet responsibly the information needs of university administration, faculty, staff, and community readers.
+Second, we exist to partner with the community of educators in meeting Messiah University's Guiding Education Assumptions (the value of prior knowledge, the value of inclusive education, the value of connecting Christian faith and learning, the value of student responsibility and involvement, the value of assessing student learning, the value of common learning, the value of experiential learning, and the value of disciplinary expertise and interdisciplinary inquiry).by providing appropriate collections, services, and instruction, and by maintaining a facility and environment conducive to learning.
+We also endeavor to meet responsibly the information needs of university administration, faculty, staff, and community users.

-Further, Murray Library's mission is to collaborate with institutional administration in achieving exemplary and intentional institutional support, both conceptually, through an integrated presence in the institution's defining documents, and financially, through strong fiscal under girding.
-Such support will enable Murray Library to maintain a place at the heart of the educational enterprise, to fulfill the University's educational objectives, and to bring honorable visibility to Messiah University through contributions to the larger scholarly community.
+Further, Murray Library's mission is to collaborate with institutional administration in achieving intentional institutional support, both conceptually, through an integrated presence in the institution's defining documents, and financially, through strong fiscal support.
+Such support will enable Murray Library to maintain a place at the heart of the institution, to fulfill the University's educational objectives, and to bring honorable visibility to Messiah University through contributions to the larger scholarly community.

 Liaison Librarian Program